Environment and Sustainability Major

 For details, see Environmental and Sustainability Major Requirement Worksheet in Excel, Env Sust Major Worksheet.

 Students planning a major in Environment and Sustainability can use the Environment and Sustainability Projected Programs Worksheet as an additional tool plan out their schedules.

-To declare a Major in Environmental and Sustainability, make an appointment to meet with Martin Stute in the Environmental Science Department and complete a Major Declaration Form.
+To declare a Major in Environmental and Sustainability, make an appointment to meet with Martin Stute in the Environmental Science Department and complete a Major Declaration form in Slate.

 The Environment and Sustainability major was approved by the Faculty as of fall 2017 and any student may elect this major.
 Note that the earlier Policy Major was only available to students in the Class of 2019 or earlier.

 When completing the Natural Science Foundation portion of the Requirements, majors in Environment and Sustainability may choose between taking General Chemistry with Lab or substitute with Environmental Measurements plus an additional course* -- please see the Env Sust Major Worksheet for specific options.

 Students interested in majoring in Environment and Sustainability should contact Martin Stute to discuss the program and major requirements and current offerings.